 Source: The Independent Anti-establishment candidate pledges to ‘eradicate corruption’ Left-wing politician and former mayor of Mexico City Andres Manuel López Obrador has claimed a historic victory in the presidential election in Mexico.
-Mr López Obrador is projected to win approximately 53 per cent … Continue reading
+Mr López Obrador is projected to win approximately 53 per cent of the … Continue reading

 Text: Žikica Milošević Once again in 2016 we have awaken in the morning to find a different reality.
-Just a few days prior to the U.S. election, I spoke to my friend about the prospects and everybody seemed … Continue reading
+Just a few days prior to the U.S. election, I spoke to my friend about the prospects and everybody seemed to agree … Continue reading

 Source: RT.com The Washington establishment and its fans and defenders got their comeuppance this week, and they’re finding it very difficult to get their heads around it.
-Before we go any further, I should clarify that I’m no … Continue reading
+Before we go any further, I should clarify that I’m no fan of … Continue reading

 Jovo Bakić is a Serbian sociologist.
 Born in 1970 in Belgrade, where he has lived with minor interruptions since 1985.
 He lived in Niš, Prizren, Sarajevo, Podgorica.
-He was also trained at the universities of Oxford, Helsinki and … Continue reading
+He was also trained at the universities of Oxford, Helsinki and the University … Continue reading

 The two-party system might have had its last breath.
 Now we can clearly see 5 branches of US politics: Democrats (Clinton), Social Democrats (Sanders), Republicans (Bush), Tea Party Conservatives (Cruz) and Populists (Trump).
 This time is not official but in … Continue reading